Kangyu-Wang/kangyu-wang.github.io/text/talks.md

 ## Peer-reviewed

-- **Relational levelling down**, *The 22nd Pavia Graduate Conference in Political Philosophy* </br>
+- **Private bank monies are good**, *2025 Warwick Graduate Conference in Political & Legal Theory* </br>
-  Università di Pavia, Italy, 24-25/9/2024
+  University of Warwick, 22/2/2025
+- **When not to pick casually**, *PPE Society 8th Annual Meeting* </br>
+  New Orleans, 16/11/2024
+- **Asset allocation, capital allocation, and two moral deficits of modern finance**, *PPE Society 8th Annual Meeting* </br>
+  New Orleans, 16/11/2024
+- **How AI Challenges Prudential Regulation**, *3rd International Conference on the Ethics of Artificial Intelligence* </br>
+  University of the Azores, Ponta Delgada, Portugal, 19/9/2024
-- **What’s wrong with Sartre’s student flipping a coin?**, *Salzburg Conference for Young Analytic Philosophy: SOPhiA 2024* </br>
+- **When to flip a coin?**, *Salzburg Conference for Young Analytic Philosophy: SOPhiA 2024* </br>
   University of Salzburg, Austria, 11-13/9/2024
 - **An internalist approach to hard choices**, *Understanding Value XII* </br>
   The University of Sheffield, England, 15-17/7/2024